Coronavirus statement for researchers

 As a result, we have made the decision to:

 - Delay funding decisions for our 2019b grant round (submission deadline September 2019) until Spring 2021.

 - Withdraw the 2020b grant round, which was due to open in June 2020.

 Information for current grant holders

-We are prioritising our current portfolio during this crisis, seeking to support you though this difficult time to complete your projects.
+We are prioritising our current portfolio during this crisis, seeking to support you through this difficult time to complete your projects.

 We’re supportive of mitigations you may need to put in place to minimize the impact where possible.
 For example, reordering work packages, delaying recruitment and remote working.